ecmwf/metview-docs/docs/confluence/layout_in_metview.rst

 To enable a legend, parameter **Legend** needs to be set to **On**.
 This parameter is available in some of the *Visual Definition* icons (e.g. *Contouring*, *Graph Plotting* and *Wind Plotting*).

-To specify how a plot's legend is displayed, Metview provides a specific icon, named `Legend <https://confluence.ecmwf.int/display/METV/Legend>`_.
+To specify how a plot's legend is displayed, Metview provides a specific icon, named :ref:`Legend <mlegend_icon>`.
 This controls features such as the legend's position, style and fonts.
 To demonstrate the *Legend's* concept, do the following:

 * **Visualise** icon *t_fc24.grib*.